dober-man/xc-re-vk8s/re-vk8s.md

 ### The Setup
-"RE vK8's" is by far the easiest way to get started although it comes with a decent list of restictions as shown in the diagram.
-The upside is, it is extremely easy to get configured, 100% on our infrastucture (nothing to manage) and it's globally distributed with a ton of front-door security features.
+"RE vK8's" is the simplest way to get started although it comes with a decent list of restrictions as shown in the diagram.
+The upside is, it is easy to get configured, 100% on our infrastucture (nothing to manage) and it's globally distributed with a ton of front-door security features.

 #### Virtual Site
 A virtual site provides a mechanism to perform operations on a group of sites, reducing the need to repeat the same set of operations for each site.
 Both cloud and physical sites can be grouped together to create a virtual site.
 There are some prebuilt virtual sites in XC Console that define our Regional Edges as a grouping but, you may want to limit which Regions participate in vK8s.